Dance with Me Tonight: Chart performance

 "Dance with Me Tonight" debuted on the UK Singles Chart at number two on 27 November 2011, behind Rihanna and Calvin Harris' collaborative single "We Found Love", which spent a sixth non-consecutive week at number one.
 The following week saw the single remain at number two, this time behind The X Factor finalists with "Wishing on a Star" featuring JLS and One Direction.
 On its third charting week, 11 December, the single climbed to number-one, marking Murs' third number-one single after "Please Don't Let Me Go" (2010) and "Heart Skips a Beat" (2011).

 It had by this point sold over 200,000 copies before reaching the top of the UK chart – more than any other number one single that year.
 It spent 8 weeks inside the UK top 10, and a total of 20 weeks inside the UK top 40, making it one of his most successful singles in the UK to date.
 It also topped the UK radio airplay chart for six weeks between December 2011 and January 2012, and became his highest charting solo single to date in Ireland, peaking at number two.

 Popular culture

 In August 2013, the song was used as the theme tune to ITV dancing show Stepping Out and was sung by the show's house band.

 As of May 2014 the song has been used in an advert for Kinder Chocolate bars.

+Japanese singer Akiko Wada recorded a cover of the song for her 2015 album WADASOUL.

 It is also featured on Disney's Have a Laugh!'s Re-Micks episode.

 During the months of November and December 2021, the song began to trend on the social media platform TikTok with users doing a particular dance routine to the song.